frc3512/Robot-2020/docs/system-architecture.md

 ## Real-time configuration

-See [RealTimePriorities.hpp](../src/main/include/RealTimePriorities.hpp) for the full list of thread priorities.
+See [RealTimePriorities.hpp](../src/main/include/RealTimePriorities.hpp) for the full list of thread and process priorities.

 ### Main robot thread